|

 are also generated.

 Note: These filters are sensitive to stray capacitance and inductance and the Q of the components.
-Keep in mind that capacitors have series inductance and inductors have parallel capacitance which in some cases can be very significant.
+Keep in mind that capacitors have series inductance and inductors have parallel capacitance and series resistance which in some cases can be very significant.

 |